itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-1.markdown

 where $Y\in\mathbb{R}^{m\times m}, V\in\mathbb{R}^{n\times m}$.
 We can see (Eq.
 6a) and (Eq.
 6b) are just the ODE (Eq.
 5) for optimizing on $\mathsf{SO}(n)$.

 Until now, we have seen the Lagrange's beautiful view about mechanics and how to generalize this view to some curved manifolds to have an ODE optimizing a function.
 However, to have an algorithm, we need to have a numerical integrator the ODE.
 However, this is nontrivial.
 The manifold is curved and the commonly used Euclidean numerical integrator will not work.
 It needs to be specially designed.
-Please see the [second part](link) of this blog.
+Please see the [part II](_posts/2023-05-17-variational-optimization-2.markdown) of this blog.